A Complete Guide To Securing Low-Cost Burial Insurance for Epilepsy [2022 Review]

 Insurance companies usually call this a “Modified” plan.
 This will probably mean that you are categorized at the highest risk.

 The monthly premiums will cost 30 to 100% more than a simplified plan.
 It will also have a 24 months waiting period where your beneficiaries can only receive full death benefits if you pass away after the waiting time period.
-If you pass away within the waiting time period, all premiums will be refunded with a certain percentage interest.

 When it comes to epilepsy, a “guaranteed issue” plan might be a better option where the premiums would cost 15 to 40% more with a full 24 months waiting time period.